 Facebook and Twitter

-As we’ve had both these social mediums established for a while they both have large followings, and for the right prize capture the imagination of our (and your) audience.
+Both of these social mediums have large followings, and for the right prize capture the imagination of our (and your) audience.
 Facebook like and comment competitions tend to reach five figure audiences very easily and we can promote these for you as well to maximise the exposure.

 Prize wise, complete night out packages are the big wins here, so tickets, alcohol, travel and accommodation ensnare entrants quickly.
 In fact, staggering the prize across formats is always a good way to spike interest, so three or four different aspects is always better than just one big prize.
 In this respect, merchandise is always a good one to add as well, and if you’re representing a clothing company or an indirectly related events brand, we can usually combine the prizes across different people.